carl24k/fight-churn/README.md

 ![Mac PostgreSQL terminal launch](/readme_files/mac_launch_psql_terminal.png)

-Nice work!
-Now you have the data you need to learn the techniques in the book!
+Great!
+Now you have the data you need to run the code and learn the techniques in the book.

 ---
 #### 1.3.3 Loading Your Own Data (If you have it)